 Font and Colors

-Correos’ modern logo embodies the historical values of the postal service.
-It consists of two elements: a crown with a cross and a swirling horn, which have become the main brand identifiers.
-Moreover, the crown is not only a symbol of royal power.
-It is also a sign that a titled count family once owned the company.
-The bugle is an ancient musical instrument used by postmen to gather people in the main square.
+The modern Correos logo embodies the historical values of the postal service.
+It consists of two elements: a crown with a cross and a swirling horn, which have become the brand’s main identifiers.
+The crown is not just a symbol of royal authority.
+It’s also a sign that the company once belonged to the titled count family.
+The horn is an ancient musical instrument used by mail carriers to gather people in the main square.

-The palette also changed several times.
-The emblem had time to visit black, red, gray, and purple until it acquired the current shade of blue.
-But only the outlines are colored in it – most of the picture is white.
+The palette has also changed several times.
+The emblem was originally black, red, gray, and purple, but later adopted its current shade of blue.
+But only the outlines are colored; the rest of the image is white.